 Edward Shin – Co-Founder and Managing Partner

-Ed Shin, along with Chris Smith, co-founded the 800 Exchange with one goal in mind: To provide their clients with an advertising solution that would create the most cost efficient and highest converting marketing campaigns.
+Along with Chris Smith, Ed Shin co-founded the 800 Exchange with one goal in mind: To provide their clients with an advertising solution that would create the most cost-efficient and highest converting marketing campaigns.
 Fighting an uphill battle to penetrate a market heavily saturated with marketing companies that provided the run of the mill advertising in Direct Response media, Shin and Smith have now brought the 800 Exchange to become one of the largest suppliers of live inbound lead generation campaigns to various industries ranging from Health Care Insurance to Tax Debt Settlement.
-In only a matter of months, the 800 Exchange has taken lead generation by storm and now generates thousands of calls per day for its roster of clients, and only continues to grow by word of mouth due to their high quality, low cost advertising.
+In only a matter of months, the 800 Exchange has taken lead generation by storm and now generates thousands of calls per day for its roster of clients, and only continues to grow by word of mouth due to their high quality, low-cost advertising.

-Shin is married to his wife Karen and has 3 children, ranging from only a few months to 5 years in age.
-He currently resides in San Clemente, CA where he also grew up.
-He enjoys playing golf, football, basketball and softball, and loves enjoying time with his family, anything sports and the ocean, whether that involves surfing or swimming. [and allegedly murdering his business partner.]
+Shin is married to his wife Karen and has 3 children, ranging from only a few months to 5 years.
+He currently resides in San Clemente, CA, where he also grew up.
+He enjoys playing golf, football, basketball, and softball and loves enjoying time with his family, anything sports, and the ocean, whether that involves surfing or swimming. [and allegedly murdering his business partner.]

 Chris Smith – Co-Founder and Managing Partner

-Chris Smith, co-founder and Managing Partner of the 800 Exchange, is responsible for the company’s innovative technology platform and it’s media operations.
-Smith also heads the creative team that is responsible for writing the scripts and producing the commercials that are on the air for our clients.
+Chris Smith, co-founder and Managing Partner of the 800 Exchange, is responsible for its innovative technology platform and its media operations.
+Smith also heads the creative team responsible for writing the scripts and producing the commercials on the air for our clients.

 Smith is best known for his work as one of the pioneers in the voice lead marketplace for predominate lead exchanges online.
 Having helped develop many platforms and seeing innovations that were needed in the direct response industry, Smith teamed up with Shin to create what is now one of the largest live voice lead generation platforms in the nation.
 Smith also an extensive background as a co-founder in multiple paid search and SEO companies that has driven millions of organic search revenue per year for the major search engines.